Jackknife inference with two-way clustering: Appendix B: The twowayjack Package

 \hangpara{\hangindent=\parindent\hangafter=1 }

-We have written a package \texttt{twowayjack} for \texttt{Stata} that implements the variance estimators discussed in this paper.
+We have written a package called \texttt{twowayjack} for \texttt{Stata} that implements the variance estimators discussed in this paper.
 The package relies on our earlier package \texttt{summclust} \citep{MNW-influence}, and it calculates both CV$_{\tn3}^{(\max)}$ and CV$_{\tn1}^{(\max)}$ for the coefficient of interest, as well as confidence intervals and $P$~values.

-The package also provides coefficients of variation for several diagnostic measures as described in \cite{MNW-influence}.
-For the two primary clustering dimensions and their intersections, it calculates the coefficients of variation for the cluster sizes, leverage, partial leverage, and omit-one-cluster estimates,~$\hat\beta^{(g)}$.
-In addition, it displays the number of clusters $G$ and the effective number of clusters $G^*=G^*(0)$ from \cite{CSS_2017}.
+The package also provides coefficients of variation for several diagnostic measures as described in \citet{MNW-influence}.
+For the two primary clustering dimensions and their intersections, it calculates the coefficients of variation for the cluster sizes, leverage, partial leverage, and omit-\tkk one\tkk-cluster estimates, $\hat\beta^{(g)}$, $\hat\beta^{(h)}$, and~$\hat\beta^{(i)}$.
+In addition, it displays the number of clusters $G$ and the effective number of clusters $G^*=G^*(0)$ from \citet{CSS_2017}.
 The latest version may be obtained from \url{https://github.com/mattdwebb/twowayjack}.
 The data and programs used in the paper may be found at \url{http://qed.econ.queensu.ca/pub/faculty/mackinnon/twowayjack/}.